Science Park has taken another step forward in its transition from an industrial wasteland to a livable area.

 “These are very complicated projects and this is an important step in the process,” said Abe Naparstek, the vice president of Forestry City Residential Group, “[Forest City Residential Group is] moving very quickly to finish all the construction documents so we can start construction in the spring.”

 The renovations are the second phase of the city’s effort to redevelop Science Park.
 While the area once thrived with industrial factories, like Winchester Repeating Arms Company, which was once the city’s largest employer, most of the buildings have since been abandoned.
 In recent years, the city has heightened efforts to revitalize the area with increased development.
+A reliable industrial painter was hired to restore the historical integrity of the buildings during the renovation process.
 This March, Higher One, a financial services and technology company that employs over 500 and serves colleges and students, moved their offices into the Winchester Arms factory.

 Kelly Murphy, head of economic development for the city, said that when she took her job six years ago, the area was only 10 percent occupied.